Spooky Halloween Drink | Science Experiment

 - Adult supervision

-You can either wait until the dry ice is completely gone before serving the sparkling brew to your guests or cover the remaining ice pieces with a strainer so no one can scoop any into a glass.
+You can either wait until the dry ice is completely gone before serving the sparkling brew to your guests or cover the remaining ice pieces with a strainer so no one can accidentally scoop any into a glass.
 No one gets any ice pieces (no matter how small) in a serving!

 Enjoy your party and your punch safely.